-At December 31, 2013, the fair value of the Company's financial instruments including cash, accounts receivable, accounts payable and accrued expenses, approximated book value due to the short maturity of these instruments.
+At December 31, 2014, the fair value of the Company's financial instruments including cash, accounts receivable, accounts payable and accrued expenses, approximated book value due to the short maturity of these instruments.

-Management has evaluated subsequent events for inclusion or disclosure in the financial statements from December 31, 2013 through April 22, 2014, which is the date the financial statements were available to be issued.
-Subsequent to December 31, 2013, the Company entered into a contract and purchased the property that it had previously been renting for it's offices and manufacturing facility.
-No other events or transactions were identified during this period that required disclosure or recognition.
+Management has evaluated subsequent events for inclusion or disclosure in the financial statements from December 31, 2014 through April 27, 2015, which is the date the financial statements were available to be issued.
+No events or transactions were identified during this period that required disclosure or recognition.